michaellevy/michaellevy.github.io/blog/index.md

   feature:
   teaser:
 ---
-### Some thoughts on networks, environmental behavior, and academic life.
+### Thoughts on networks, environmental behavior, and academic life.

 <div class="tiles">
 {% for post in site.categories.blog %}